FrantzT/jumbleapi/README.md

 uvicorn main:app --reload

-The server API document tools can be accessed in browse at the URL:
+The server API document tools can be accessed in the browse at the URL:

 http://127.0.0.1:8000/docs